MfgLabs/akka-stream-extensions/_includes/README.md

 ## Tributes

-We thank [MFG Labs](http://mfglabs.com) for sponsoring the development and the opensourcing of this library.
+[MFG Labs](http://mfglabs.com) sponsored the development and the opensourcing of this library.

-We believed it could be very useful & interesting to many people and we are sure some will help us debug & build more useful structures.
+We hope this library will be useful & interesting to a few ones and that some of you will help us debug & build more useful structures.

 <div class="push">
   <p>So don't hesitate to contribute</p>